TheLocust3/Android-Recorder/README.md

 	ruby AndroidRecorder.rb
 ```

+Things to keep in mind:
+	- You CANNOT rotate your screen
+	- You must record for at least one second
+	- This program do not record audio

 Future Updates (Updates are listed in order of importance):
 	- A way to record sound coming from your Android device